ramanshahdatascience/contector/README.md

    and how you were in contact with them.
-I wrote some little scripts (unpublished) to merge names from social media data exports, cell phone contacts, etc., but regardless of automation, this is a lot of clerical effort given how many ways (including analog in-person conversations) you likely connect with people.
-I ended up with 1300-1400 distinct people; the latter two fields were unknown for most of them.
+I wrote some little scripts (unpublished) to merge names from social media data exports, cell phone contacts, etc., but regardless of automation, this is a lot of clerical effort given how many ways (including analog in-person conversations) people connect in practice.
+I ended up with 1300-1400 names; the latter two fields were unknown for most of them.
 1. Start everyone at a `tier` of 0.
 1. Make a pass through everyone.
 When you see a relationship that feels warm (or that deserves effort to get to warm), assign them an appropriate tier